peterhartree/notes/src/fragments/index.md

 # Fragments
 Notes to self, writing to think, discover, remember.
 Usually less than half-baked, often wrong.
 Mainly of interest to my future self, but maybe of interest to those who wonder how I’m thinking about things.
-Not suitable for general consumption, not crawled by Google.
-Comments greatly appreciated.
+Not recommended for general consumption (read something by [these people](/people/) instead!).

+Comments, pointers, corrections greatly appreciated.

 * [Altruism](/fragments/altruism.md)
 * [Catastrophic vs existential risk](/fragments/catastrophic-vs-existential-risk.md)